blackducksoftware/import_yocto_bm/README.md

 It can be used as an alternative to the standard Yocto scan process for Black Duck provided within Synopsys Detect, and is mainly focussed on identifying the recipes within the built image as opposed to all recipes in the build environment, but provides additional capabilities including checking against the Black Duck KB, replacing recipe specifications and propagating locally patched CVEs to the Black Duck project.

 # LATEST UPDATES
+## V2.0 Beta
+- Added new Wizard mode
+- Other fixes to manage component version epochs

 ## V1.17 Beta
 - Update to new KB data